-The CLF serves adults whose incomes are up to 300% of the federal poverty level unable to live safely in the community with existing supports and funding sources (for detailed eligibility criteria, see Appendix A).
-The target population includes two primary sub-populations: (1) Patients of Laguna Honda Hospital (LHH), San Francisco General Hospital (SFGH) and other San Francisco skilled nursing facilities (SNFs) who are willing and able to live in the community and ready for discharge; and (2) Individuals who are at imminent risk for nursing home or institutional placement, willing and able to remain living in the community with appropriate support.
+The CLF Program serves adults whose incomes are up to 300% of the federal poverty level and unable to live safely in the community without existing supports and funding sources (for detailed eligibility criteria, see Appendix A).
+The target population includes two primary sub-populations: (1) Patients of Laguna Honda Hospital (LHH), Zuckerberg San Francisco General (ZSFG) and other San Francisco skilled nursing facilities (SNFs) who are willing and able to live in the community and ready for discharge; and (2) Individuals who are at imminent risk for nursing home or institutional placement, willing and able to remain living in the community with appropriate supports.